In this experiment, a solid turns into a liquid and then the liquid turns into a solid. The energy changes are examined

 Teaching notes

-Remind students not to attempt to move the thermometer in the solid stearic acid, as it will break.
+Remind learners not to attempt to move the thermometer in the solid stearic acid, as it will break.

 Energy must be supplied to melt a solid; this same energy is released when the liquid re-solidifies.

-This presents a good opportunity to demonstrate how to maintain a steady temperature using a Bunsen burner.
-This can be achieved by sliding the Bunsen burner aside as the boiling becomes too vigorous; slide it back as the water stops boiling.
+This experiment presents a good opportunity to demonstrate how to maintain a steady temperature using a Bunsen burner.
+Slide the Bunsen burner aside as the boiling becomes too vigorous; slide it back as the water stops boiling.
 It is not essential that the water bath is boiling.
-Students could be provided with another thermometer, and asked to maintain a lower temperature, say 80 °C.
+Provide learners with another thermometer and ask them to maintain a lower temperature, say 80°C.

-A slight alternative to this experiment is to plot only the cooling curve.
+A variation to this experiment is to plot only the cooling curve.
 Place all the boiling tubes with stearic acid into a large beaker.
 Place some hot water in the beaker and continue to heat with a Bunsen burner.
 Remove from the heat when all the stearic acid has melted.
-Students can place a thermometer into the stearic acid and place the boiling tube into a test tube rack or beaker.
-They take the temperature every 30 seconds or every minute and plot a graph.
-Many students will anticipate that the stearic acid will continue to cool to zero – it is useful to discuss why the stearic acid stops cooling when it reaches room temperature.
+Get learners to place a thermometer into the stearic acid and place the boiling tube into a test tube rack or beaker.
+Ask them to take the temperature every 30 seconds or every minute and plot a graph.
+Many learners will anticipate that the stearic acid will continue to cool to zero – it is useful to discuss why the stearic acid stops cooling when it reaches room temperature.

-In either version of the experiment it is good practice for students to draw a graph of their results.
-There should be a clear horizontal line in the graph which corresponds to the change of state, however many school samples of stearic acid are not very pure and hence the line is often not perfectly horizontal.
-The exact melting and freezing points of the stearic acid may not be exactly the same and will depend on the purity of the product and where it was purchased from, but are usually around 55–70 ˚C.
+In either version of the experiment, it is good practice for learners to draw a graph of their results.
+There should be a clear horizontal line in the graph which corresponds to the changes of state; however many school samples of stearic acids are not very pure, so the line is often not perfectly horizontal.
+The exact melting and freezing points of the stearic acid may not be exactly the same and will depend on the purity of the product and where it was purchased from, but are usually about 55–70°C.